 Massage can also be very helpful by loosening tight muscles and removing adhesions between muscles and fascia for better blood flow.
 Self-massage on your feet and lower legs is easy to do.
 Use a foam roller on your lower legs because tight calf muscles can contribute to poor circulation to the feet.
 See how to roll correctly here.

 For your feet, work on the top of your foot, between the tendons to your toes.
 Then massage the arch and all along the entire bottom of your foot.
-Soaking in a warm bath or or lack of circulation because of your shoes Shoes & Gear.
+Soaking in a warm bath or Download Your Training Plan Another factor that can contribute to muscle fatigue is your.

 Other things to know